Address: Lower Bristol Road, Bath BA2 3QU

 Feel at home amongst Bath's fascinating history in your very own private apartment to use as a central base during your stay.
 Whether you're wanting to stay a weekend, a week or longer-term, the serviced apartments on offer from Citybase Apartments allow you to enjoy all the home comforts you’re used to and with a range of locations across the city, you certainly won't struggle to find something suitable.

-With rates starting from just £79.99 per night, you can enjoy the luxury of your own apartment often for less than the cost of booking a hotel.
+You can enjoy the luxury of your own apartment often for less than the cost of booking a hotel.
 Serviced apartments are ideal for all kinds of travellers, whether visiting the area alone, staying on business or just passing through and staying the night.
-With plenty of space to relax, apartments are an obvious alternative to hotels in Bath at any time throughout the year.Link: View apartments at (citybaseapartments.com) Tel.
-0203 7014966
+With plenty of space to relax, apartments are an obvious alternative to hotels in Bath at any time throughout the year.Link: View apartments at (citybaseapartments.com)

 The company, which owns and operates eight hotels across Edinburgh, Dundee & London, is to develop a 177 bedroom hotel, with conference facilities, in the Bath Conservation Area.
 The Apex Hotel will be located in a Unesco World Heritage site, currently occupied by a vacant office building and close to tourist attractions such as the Roman Baths.
 Apex, owned by the Springford family, plans to begin demolishing the property.
 It then hopes to start constructing the hotel, with an opening time slated for autumn 2016.